Treating Opioid Addiction

 No two people are the same when it comes to their treatment needs.
-Addiction requires a similar level of personalized care as other chronic medical conditions such as diabetes and hypertension (high blood pressure).5 Individualized care takes into account all of the unique needs of a person, including the type and severity of their addiction and any medical, mental health, social, vocational, and legal problems they may be facing, as well as their age, gender, ethnicity, culture, life experiences, etc.6
+Addiction treatment requires a similar level of personalized care as other chronic medical conditions such as diabetes and hypertension (high blood pressure).5 Individualized care takes into account all of the unique needs of a person, including the type and severity of their addiction and any medical, mental health, social, vocational, and legal problems they may be facing, as well as their age, gender, ethnicity, culture, life experiences, etc.6

 Rehab for opioid addiction should address specific treatment concerns that may arise—such as potentially severe withdrawal symptoms like cravings, depression, anxiety, or pain—which could lead to relapse.2 You may receive opioid withdrawal treatment, which can include medical supervision and assistance with tapering off opioids—rather than quitting cold turkey—in an effort to minimize the severity of withdrawal symptoms.2

 A common and effective treatment for opioid use disorder (OUD) involves a combination of medication and behavioral therapies.7 This approach is known as MAT, or medication-assisted treatment.7 The National Institute on Drug Abuse (NIDA) advises that medication combined with behavioral counseling is an effective whole-person approach to treatment.7

 Before you begin treatment, a comprehensive evaluation is made to determine the appropriate level of care for your needs and establish a long-term plan to promote recovery.8 For many individuals, medical detox is the first step in a comprehensive recovery plan.9 Once a person is stabilized and withdrawal symptoms are adequately managed, the person can enter an appropriate opioid addiction rehab center.10

 It’s advisable to consult your physician to discuss your addiction treatment needs.
 Your doctor can provide an assessment and diagnosis that takes into account additional considerations—such as co-occurring medical conditions or mental health disorders like depression or anxiety—to help determine the appropriate level of opioid abuse treatment for you.2

 Types of Treatment for Opioid Addiction